Stony Brook station (MBTA): Railroad station

+Orange Line station

 In the 1960s, plans took hold to extend I-95 into downtown Boston along the NYNH&H's right-of-way and to replace the Washington Street Elevated (after 1967 known as the Orange Line) with a rapid transit line running in the new highway's median.
 Although the project was halted by highway revolts in 1969 and the February 11, 1970 announcement by Governor Francis W. Sargent of a moratorium on new highway construction within the Route 128 corridor, and eventually cancelled by Governor Sargent in 1972, the right-of-way had already been cleared.
 This empty strip of land (known as the Southwest Corridor) was eventually developed into the Southwest Corridor Park, and the Orange Line was moved to a new alignment along the Corridor in 1987 despite the cancellation of the project originally calling for its relocation.
 This included a new rapid transit station at Boylston Street, on the site of the former NYNH&H station, named Stony Brook after the former watercourse of the same name.
 (The name was determined in 1985 as part of a series of station name changes.)

+A $2.7 million construction contract was awarded on May 5, 1983.
 The Washington Street Elevated was permanently closed on April 30, 1987, and the new southern half of the Orange Line, including Stony Brook, opened on May 4.

-Since the route 48 bus was discontinued on July 1, 2012, Stony Brook has no bus connections.
-Jackson Square, the next stop to the north, is a major bus transfer station.
+Stony Brook has not been served by MBTA bus service since route 48 was discontinued on July 1, 2012.
 The entire Orange Line, including Stony Brook station, was closed from August 19 to September 18, 2022, during maintenance work.